More About Molas

 Molas are colorful, intricate, reverse embroidery, needle work with geometric or local animal designs.

-The mola art originated from body paint back in the 1800's.
+The mola art originated from body paint more than 200 hundred years ago.

 A traditional mola is assembled using the technique of Reverse Applique.
 This method requires the use of several layers of fabric with a particular theme and the cut out of the top layers revealing the more colourful layers underneath.
 The cut edges are then finely hemmed.
 The color of each lower layer creates the outline of the image.
 Only the bottom layer is not cut.
 It becomes the background color and supports the stitching of the other layers.